System Design Space

 • Cloud Native - Provides the platform context where observability and metrics become part of daily operations.

-• Kubernetes Patterns - Adds Kubernetes operational patterns around health checks, resources, operators, and the metrics loop.
+• Kubernetes Patterns - Kubernetes operational patterns that shape what Prometheus actually scrapes: health checks, resource limits, operators, and the metrics loop.

 Enable tracking in Settings